Webhooks

 Payment verification

 When a payment is authorized, Webhooks returns the payment ID to your backend.
-Before saving this payment ID, we recommend you configure your backend system to verify the payment data.
-Our recommended flow is:
+Before saving the payment ID, you must verify the payment data to ensure the data is valid and wasn't tampered with.

 Test Webhooks